uptownstories/uptownstories.github.io/_posts/2015-11-07-another-test.md

 Then you just type your post.

 I want to see if Github automatically regenerates this now.
 Hope it does.
+Now?